bhauman/bhauman.github.com/drafts/devcards.md

 Devcards is written with a great deal of attention towards live code reloading.
-When you save the file that holds the definition above, a card containing the rendered template will appear instantly in the Devcards interface.
-It will appear under the namespace it was defined in and it will respond to changes as you continue to code.
+When you save the file that holds the definition above, a card containing the rendered template will instantly appear in the Devcards interface.
+Cards are organized by their namespace and will respond to changes as you continue to code.

 As you progress through a problem, you can create a set of cards that will all appear in the Devcards interface.
 This enables you to surface